 How do you find a product market fit?
 Which advertising channels are most efficient?
 What do customers really want?
 These are few of the most important questions related to marketing covered in these two books:

 - The Marketing Playbook by John Zagula and Richard Tong

 - The Art of Social Media: Power Tips for Power Users by Guy Kawasaki

 SALES BOOKS FOR ENTREPRENEURS

-If you are becoming an entrepreneur, the first rule is know how to sell yourself.
-Without knowing how to create revenue or raising funds, you will have hard time becoming successful entrepreneurs.
+If you are becoming an entrepreneur, the first rule is to know how to sell yourself.
+Without knowing how to create revenue or raising funds, you will have a hard time becoming successful entrepreneurs.
 Sales can be scary, but you can learn to improve and persuade by understanding few great tips from top sales gurus.

 - Predictable Revenue: Turn Your Business Into a Sales Machine by Aaron Ross and Marylou Tyler (I highly recommend reading this book if your company is stuck in between the early adopters and majority follower market cycle.)

 - What Great Salespeople Do: The Science of Selling Through Emotional Connection and the Power of Story by Michael Bosworth, Ben Zoldan, and Michael T. Bosworth

 - Solution Selling: Creating Buyers in Difficult Selling Markets by Michael Bosworth

 - The Strategy and Tactics of Pricing: A Guide to Growing More Profitably by Thomas Nagle, John Hogan, and Joseph Zale